Top “Second Tier” Convention Cities

 Here’s three more reason to choose a second-tier (or third-, fourth-, or fifth-tier) city for your next convention.

 — WARMER WELCOME: Convention and Visitors Bureaus (CVBs) in second-tier cities may be more helpful than CVBs in larger markets that are mostly interested in the large convention planners.

 — CONVENIENCE: Ease of travel is important to convention attendees.
 If you’re hosting a regional convention, choosing a second-tier city can minimize travel times and hassles because these days, carpooling is often more efficient than flying.

-— MANY HAVE FIRST-CLASS VENUES: Second-tier cities like Columbus, Salt Lake City, Pittsburgh, Indianapolis and Louisville boast state-of-the-art convention centers and an impressive stock of hotels.
+— MANY HAVE FIRST-CLASS VENUES: Second-tier cities like Columbus, Salt Lake City, Pittsburgh, Indianapolis and Tampa boast state-of-the-art convention centers and an impressive stock of hotels.
 Convention-goers accustomed to first-tier destinations will be duly impressed – and may well appreciate the change of scenery.

 Check out these so-called ‘Second-Tier’ convention cities!